JiweiTian/AT_SG/README.md

 pqd_SAA.py and SSA.py: Implementation of the proposed signal-agnostic attack method (SAA) to generate universal perturbations that make trained CNN models misclassify natural PQ signals with high probability.

-universal_pert_5000_1_2.0.npy: Code for generating universal perturbations.
-The overall misclassification probability can reach to 74% on the adversarial signals generated using this code.
+universal_pert_5000_1_2.0.npy: generated universal perturbations.
+The overall misclassification probability can reach to 74% on the adversarial signals using the generated universal perturbations.

 pqd_signal_all.py: Code for generating randomly chosen clean signals (original) and the corresponding adversarial signals generated using the SAA, FGSM and SAA.